ramimohammad/crud/README.md

 2. cd crud

+3. cp crud.env .env

-3. sudo docker-compose up --build
+4. sudo docker-compose up --build

 -- check >> sudo docker ps -a >> you will see two containers one for the app and the other for db